HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 ## Notes about stop ids

-- Stop ids are in "feedid:stopid" format
+- Stop ids are in `FeedId:StopId` format
 - HSL area feed id is **HSL**
 - Stop id is available from field `gtfsId` (note that field `gtfsId` also contains the feed id)